 Mr. Paré is a Chartered Professional Accountant and obtained a Bachelor's Degree in Accounting from the Université du Québec in Montréal and graduated with a Master's degree in Business Administration for management in financing.
+Mr. Paré is an Associate Partner with Sotramont Canada Inc., a residential and commercial property developer.
+He is a member of the Board of directors and a Chair of the Audit Committee of Groupe Colabor Inc., a TSX-listed company that is a wholesaler and distributor of food and related products.

-Mr. Paré is the Chief Financial Officer of SAQ, a provincial Crown corporation in Quebec responsible for the trade of alcoholic beverages within the province.
-Prior to that, he was Chief Financial Officer and a Vice-President of Alimentation Couche-Tard, a listed company and the largest independent convenience-store operator in terms of company-owned stores in North America.
+Formerly, he was the Chief Financial Officer of SAQ, a provincial Crown corporation responsible for the trade of alcoholic beverages in Quebec.
+Prior to that, he was Chief Financial Officer and a Vice-President of Alimentation Couche-Tard, a TSX-listed company that operates convenience-stores.